Is Your Personal Privacy in Danger?

 So the 4th Amendment to the Constitution — as part of the Bill of Rights — was adopted which says, “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable search and seizures shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”

 It used to be that you didn’t worry about it because nobody was tracking your every move.
-Of course, technology, events and power hungry governments that changed all of that
+Of course, technology, events, and power-hungry governments changed all of that.

 Yet today the Federal government tramples all over the spirit and the letter, of the 4th Amendment with its USA PATRIOT Act, FinCEN, SAR, CTR, TIA and ADVISE programs, and others.
 Bureaucrats, businesses and crooks alike are mining the data of millions of Americans looking at who you communicate with, what you read, what you buy, where you shop and what you eat, and they’re making a determination about you and your character based on the information a computer kicks out.